Anti-Biden Antifa attack Portland police officers forcing cops to retreat

 WARNING: GRAPHIC LANGUAGE

+Officers deployed a smoke canister so they could leave safely, he said.
+Authorities warned the group they did not have a permit to march or remain on the sidewalk.
+A knife was recovered from one protester, police said.

+The crowd moved west, with some people blocking on a freeway on-ramp, police said.
+Dumpster fires were also lit in the area.

-Other video clips show people holding banners that read: "We are ungovernable" and "We don't want Biden - We want revenge."
+Other video clips show people holding banners that read: "We are ungovernable" and "We don't want Biden - We want revenge!" for "Police Murders," "Imperialist Wars" and "Fascist Massacres."

+Marchers called for an end to the sweeping of homeless encampments and advocating for other social justice causes.
+Earlier in the day, some 20 demonstrators gathered outside a U.S. Immigration and Customs Enforcement building to hold a vigil for detainees, the Oregonian reported.

+Another group of up to 150 people is gathering at Irving Park, which is peaceful, Allen said.